dendi45/mini-voip/README.md

 *The User Datagram Protocol (UDP) or the Transmission Control Protocol (TCP) may be used.*
 *This application features a peer to peer (p2p) network.*

+By default the GUI is used.
+Command-line mode is activated with the runtime argument `-nogui`.

 ---

 TODO: